McFredward/twd_bhaptics/README.md

 * If the player holds two guns in each of the hands, fast shots behind one another of the gun grabbed first are not recognised.
 * The mod can't detect if the game was closed, you have to abort the script manually using STRG+C (or just close the window).

-## Will this mod be updated for upcoming updates of the game?
+## Will this mod be updated for the current version of the game?
-Probably not.
-It is very likely that the smallest update shifts the memory offsets, which means that the whole mod is not working anymore.
+No. It is very likely that the smallest update shifts the memory offsets, which means that the whole mod is not working anymore.
 Finding these offsets was the main workload creating this mod.
+This is exactly what happend with the recent update.
 Since it is OpenSource you are welcomed to search for broken offsets by yourself and therefore help me to fix it!

-Since then you have to [download the exact supported version](https://steamcommunity.com/sharedfiles/filedetails/?id=889624474) using [this Depot](https://steamdb.info/depot/916841/history/?changeid=M:894890414360019389) (only for the Steam version, I have no idea how to download older versions within the Rift software).
+If you own the Steam version you can [download the exact supported version](https://steamcommunity.com/sharedfiles/filedetails/?id=889624474) using [this Depot](https://steamdb.info/depot/916841/history/?changeid=M:894890414360019389) (only for the Steam version, I have no idea how to download older versions within the Rift software).
+Use the manifset ID of the Version which came out on 9.
+December 2021.
-While I'm writing this, the supported version is the newest. **Make sure you don't update.**

 ## Credits & Libs
 Thanks to [Florian Fahrenberger](https://github.com/floh-bhaptics) for his heavy testing and the haptic-patterns!